Mehdi Mousavi

 Mehdi Mousavi, also Mehdi Moosavi, also Seyed Mahdi Mousavi (Persian: سید مهدی موسوی) (born 1976) is an Iranian poet, novelist, lyricist and trained pharmacist.
 He is regarded as one of the leading figures of Iran’s post-modern ghazal movement and is known for his socially engaged poetry and literary activism.
 Mousavi was arrested in 2013 along with poet Fateme Ekhtesari, and later sentenced to nine years in prison and 99 lashes.
 A group of poets and writers signed a petition calling for their release.
 He escaped from Iran in December 2015.
-Mousavi now lives in Lillehammer, Norway, where he arrived in January 2017 as part of the Cities of Refuge Network.
+Mousavi now lives in Lillehammer, Norway, where he arrived in January 2017 as part of the international Cities of Refuge Network.

 Early life and education

 Mousavi was born in 1976 in Tehran and grew up in the nearby city of Karaj.
 He began writing short stories and poetry in childhood and published his first poems as a teenager.
 His early teachers encouraged his interest in literature, and by the late 1990s he had become active in Karaj’s literary circles.
 He later studied pharmacy at the Mashhad University of Medical Sciences, where he earned a doctorate.
 During his student years he faced disciplinary pressure for organising underground literary workshops and readings.